raspberrypilearning/cats/en/step_4.md

-## Moving cats
+## Make the cats move

-When a cat has appeared and fallen until it reaches the floor, we want it to step slowly to the right.
+Once a cat reaches the floor, it should step slowly to the right.

 --- task ---
-Add some code to the `when I start as a clone`{:class="blockcontrol"} section to make the cat sprite `move ten steps`{:class="blockmotion"}, and switch between the two costumes every 0.1 seconds to make it look like the cat is walking.
+Add code to the `when I start as a clone`{:class="blockcontrol"} section to make the cat sprite `move ten steps`{:class="blockmotion"}, and switch between the sprite's two costumes every 0.1 seconds to make the cat look like it's walking.

 ![Cat sprite](images/cat-sprite.png)

 --- hints ---
 --- hint ---

 The cat sprite should `move 10 steps`{:class="blockmotion"}, and `switch costume`{:class="blocklooks"} every `0.1 seconds`{:class="blockcontrol"}.
-This code (as well as the code to make the cat fall) should repeat `forever`{:class="blockcontrol"}.
+This code should repeat `forever`{:class="blockcontrol"}, just like the code to make the cat fall.

 --- /hint ---

 --- hint ---
-Here are the code blocks you'll need:
+Here are the code blocks you need:

 ```blocks
 move (10) steps